 - Itching or tightness in the throat

-- Lowered blood pressure
+- Feeling dizzy with a lowered blood pressure

 How is a food allergy diagnosed?

 will do skin or blood tests or both to find out the exact diagnosis.
 These tests may

 - Skin prick test